rfbergeron/bompiler/DESIGN.md

 #### `struct map`
 This structure will contain the actual map data.
 Only capable of storing pointers.
-Will store values internally as type `uintptr_t`.
+Keys and values shall be stored in arrays of type `void **` allocated on the stack.
 Has a field indicating the current size of the map and the number of values currently stored within the map.
-Has two dynamically allocated arrays, one of type `uint32_t` for the keys and another of type `uintptr_t` for the values.
+Has two dynamically allocated arrays, one of.
 Should only be interacted with using the functions provided by the header file, for consistency, the only exception to this being structure initialization.

 #### `map_put`
 Takes three arguments: the map and the key and value to emplace in the map.